-Tomorrow Trip: Alps
+Tomorrow Trip: Patagonia

 The beauty of exploring in the Canadian Rockies is that you don’t have to travel too far from home in order to climb in high elevations and earn that precious passport stamp.
 Your dollar goes much further, and if your vacation days are limited, you really only need 4 to 5 days to do the region justice.
-On the other hand, the Alps require more substantial investments of money and time.
+On the other hand, Patagonia requires more substantial investments of money and time.
 But after you realize how rewarding a trip to the Canadian Rockies is, you’ll be reading to start saving up.
 If the Rockies’ Athabasca Glacier is like an appetizer, then Mont Blanc is the main course.

 Today Trip: South Dakota